smajt/WGU_C964_Movie_RecSys/README.md

-# WGU B.C.S.
-Capstone Movie Recommender System
+# WGU BSCS Capstone: BrickBreaker Movie Recommender System

 ## Compiling a Binary from Source
 With the source code and dependencies installed on a maching running the OS you wish to use the program with, compiling a new binary should be as simple as running `nicegui-pack --onefile --windowed --name "BrickBreaker Movies Recommender System" main.py`.